What is Gross Domestic Product (GDP)?

 (FIAin – FIA out) – Net Factor Income from Abroad (NFIA)

 Green Gross Domestic Product (GGDP)

 GGDP essentially penalizes a country for employing manufacturing practices that harm the environment.
-Such practices are seen as being unsustainable and thus many believe that they should be counted against a country’s GDP.
+Such practices are seen as unsustainable, and, thus, many believe that they should be counted against a country’s GDP.

 GDP – Gross Domestic Product

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following CFI resources: